John Barry Nusum

-John Barry Nusum (born March 18, 1981, in Mineola, New York) is an American-born Bermudian retired football player.
+John Barry Nusum (born March 18, 1981) is former professional association footballer.
+Born in the United States, he made 36 appearances for the Bermuda national team, scoring 19 goals.

-Career
+Club career

 College

-Nusum grew up in Devonshire, Bermuda, before returning to the United States to play college soccer at Furman University.
+Born in Mineola, New York, Nusum grew up in Devonshire, Bermuda, before returning to the United States to play college soccer at Furman University.
 At Furman he was named a NSCAA All-American three times.
 He is also currently the school's all-time leader in goals scored (61) and points (161).

 Professional

 After graduating from Furman, Nusum was selected 35th overall in the 2002 MLS SuperDraft by the Columbus Crew.
 Unsuccessful in making the Crew, he instead spent two seasons with the A-League's Atlanta Silverbacks, scoring ten goals with three assists in 44 games, before joining the Toronto Lynx for the 2004 A-League season, finishing with 4 goals in 25 games.
 Nusum also has extensive professional indoor soccer experience, having played with the Philadelphia KiXX since 2004.
 He was the 2005 MISL Rookie of the Year.
 In 2007, the KiXX MISL championship.
 In 2005 and 2006, he played for the Virginia Beach Mariners.
 In 2008, he was with the Bermuda Hogges.
 On March 2, 2009, he signed with Crystal Palace Baltimore.

 He returned to Bermuda to become player/manager at Wolves, only to be replaced by Don Vickers for him to concentrate on playing.